-10x10 is on a mission to fight apathy and engender a culture of giving and philanthropy amongst young professionals.
-They provide the tools and technology to enable groups of passionate young volunteers to create live crowdfunding events.
+10x10's mission is to empower the next generation of giving.
+They provide the support, tools and technology to enable groups of passionate and socially-minded young volunteers to create fun live crowdfunding events.

-10x10 events are run by volunteer committees who research and select three innovative charities.
+10x10 events are run by volunteer committees who research and select three innovative, grassroots charities.
 They do due diligence on them so they know the charities are of a scale where the collective contribution of 10x10 will make an impact.

-Since its inception in 2013 10x10 has ran over 35 events and raised over $750,000 for 80 charities.
-Events are run in Australia and in Hongkong, London, Vancouver and soon the USA.
-10x10 also offers opportunities to run corporate 10x10events.
+Since its inception in 2013, 10x10 has run over 72 events and raised over $2M for 187 charities.
+Events are run in Australia and Hong Kong, London, Vancouver, three cities in the USA, and soon in New Zealand.
+10x10 also offers opportunities to run corporate 10x10 events.

-To contact 10x10 or run an event or find out more go to https://10x10philanthropy.com
+To contact 10x10, join a committee, run an event or find out more visit their website.

 The 2017 Philanthropy Meets Parliament Summit brought funders, nonprofits and policy makers together for two days of inspiring keynotes, case studies and challenging conversations about philanthropy’s role in advocating for change.